JEFFERSONVILLE CITY COURT

 A. Applicability.
 This rule shall apply to all felony and misdemeanor cases filed in the Circuit Courts in Clark County, Indiana and in the Clarksville Town Court.

-B. Major Felony Cases.
+B. Major Felony and Firearm Seizure / Retention Cases.
 Except as otherwise specifically provided for, all cases which include Murder, Class A, Class B, Class C, Level 1, Level 2, Level 3, Level 4, or Level 5 Felony offenses as the most serious charged offense, shall be assigned as follows:

 (1) Cases alleging the most serious offense was committed during the months of February, April, June, August, October or December shall be assigned to the Judge of Circuit Court No. 1.

-C. Misdemeanor, Class D Felony and Level 6 Felony Cases.
-Except as otherwise specifically provided, all cases having a Class D Felony or Level 6 as the most serious charge shall be assigned to the Judge of Circuit Court No. 3.
-Misdemeanor offenses occurring in Clarksville shall be assigned to the Judge of Clarksville Town Court; all other misdemeanor offenses, except as noted in paragraph D below, shall be assigned to the Judge of Superior Court No. 5.
+Except as otherwise specifically provided for, all cases having a Class D Felony or Level 6 as the most serious charge shall be assigned to the Judge of Circuit Court No. 3.
+Misdemeanor offenses occurring in Clarksville shall be assigned to the Judge of Clarksville Town Court; all other misdemeanor offenses, except as noted in paragraph D below, shall be assigned to the Judge of Circuit Court No. 5.

 I. Juvenile Paternity Cases.
 Juvenile Paternity cases shall be assigned to the Judge of Circuit Court No. 4.